 A Celebration Marking Two Decades of Partnership Between TouroCOM and Harlem Community

 Over 100 Harlem community leaders, alumni and faculty gathered at Touro College of Osteopathic Medicine (TouroCOM) Harlem on December 12 to celebrate nearly two decades of partnership.
-The evening honored distinguished individuals and highlighted the collective commitment to educating underrepresented students and improving healthcare in the community.
+The evening honored distinguished individuals and highlighted the collective commitment to educating local students and improving healthcare in the community.

 Over $60,000 was raised for student scholarships and to advance the school’s mission.